 On the filing date of the patent application, the invention must include what is known as an inventive step: a step that an expert in the relative field, knowledgeable of the state of the art in that field, would recognize as non-obvious.

-The invention must have an industrial application.
-Such application may be in any field of industry including services and agriculture.
+The invention must susceptible of industrial application.
+Such application may be in any field of industry, including the agricultural sector.

 Who may Apply for an Italian Patent

 Any natural or legal person of Italian or foreign nationality may apply for an Italian patent.

 Applicants may only be represented professionally by qualified patent attorneys holding membership in the Italian Industrial Property Consultants Institute, or by attorneys-at-law.

 Patent applications may be filed in Italy, at the Provincial Offices of the Ministry of Industry or at the Italian Patent and Trademark Office (IPTO).

 After the application is published, usually after 18 months from the filing or priority date or earlier if the third party has been notified, the applicant has the right to prevent any third party from using the invention, and bring court actions or request interlocutory injunctions to that end.

 The IPTO carries out an examination of formal patentability requirements.
 Applications filed as from 1 July 2008 also undergo a priority search, which is carried out by the European Patent Office on behalf of the IPTO and is made available to the applicant.